Xeverous/the_website/website/pages/cpp/tutorials/beginner/09_streams/01_intro/index.rst

     :code_path: stream_redirection.cpp
     :color_path: stream_redirection.color

-Below examples for Bash (they may be compatible with some other shells too):
+Below examples for the Bash shell, which are compatible with many other shells too:

 .. code::